SwisscoastAG/HLiquity/README.md

 _**Entire system debt:**_ the sum of the debt in the ActivePool and DefaultPool

-_**Total collateralization ratio (TCR):**_ the ratio of the dollar value of the entire system collateral at the current HBAR:CHF price, to the entire system debt
+_**Total collateralization ratio (TCR):**_ the ratio of the Swiss Franc value of the entire system collateral at the current HBAR:CHF price, to the entire system debt

 _**Critical collateralization ratio (CCR):**_ 150%.
 When the TCR is below the CCR, the system enters Recovery Mode.